 The problem that arises in real capacitors connected to digital circuits is that the voltage dropout does not happen at a single frequency.
 A time-dependent fluctuation in the source voltage or a sudden burst of current into the circuit will often look like a spike with sharp edge rate on an oscilloscope.
 This means the power spectrum associated with that signal will be spread across a range of frequencies and will overlap with the self-resonance.
 The result is that the capacitor will discharge in response and will excite a transient oscillation on the power bus.
-If this power is drawn into the PDN by a digital IC on the power bus, the transient on the power bus will appear as ringing at the power pin.
-However, if the right number and sizes of decoupling capacitors are selected, then this fluctuation can be minimized.
-This is why we have the persistent guideline of the three capacitors; it's the least bad arrangement and sizing of decoupling capacitors that can try to ensure stable power.
+If this power is drawn into the PDN by a digital capacitor IC on the power bus, the transient on the power bus will appear as ringing at the power pin.
+However, if the right decoupling capacitor sizes and numbers are selected, then this fluctuation can be minimized.
+This is why we have the persistent guideline of the three capacitors; it's the least bad arrangement and sizing of them that can try to ensure stable power.

 Methods for Sizing Decoupling Capacitors

-Now that we basically know the electrical behavior of real capacitors, we can approach sizing of decoupling capacitors from three directions:
+Now that we basically know the electrical behavior of real capacitors, we can approach sizing of them from three directions: